Holt Spelling Words

 Lesson #31: Latin Roots -scrib-/-script-/-spect

-inspect, suspect, scribe, scipt, descriptive, description, prescribed, inspector, spectacle, spectacular, scribbled, inscription, subscription, spectrum, spectators, transcript, manuscript, subscribe, respectful, prescription.
+inspect, suspect, scribe, script, descriptive, description, prescribed, inspector, spectacle, spectacular, scribbled, inscription, subscription, spectrum, spectators, transcript, manuscript, subscribe, respectful, prescription.

 Lesson #32: Latin Roots -rupt, -ject